-Since the first Earth Day on April 22, 1970, Earth Day Network has been at work to build and inspire the environmental movement in the United States and around the world.
+Since the first Earth Day on April 22, 1970, EARTHDAY.ORG has been at work to build and inspire the environmental movement in the United States and around the world.
 It’s a movement defined by environmental activism, community engagement, civic involvement and the collective power of individual action — and it continues to produce incredible achievements.

 Below are just some of our notable and hard-fought victories: